Sousão Grape Variety (Vinhão): Weird and Wonderful

 There is a long tradition of scientists crossing different varieties of Vitis vinifera.
 Like clonal selection (it is said that there are over 1,000 different Pinot Noir clones in Burgundy), crosses are used to achieve a consistent quality level and enhance the vine’s disease protection.
 Muller-Thurgau, for example, was created in the 19th century by crossing Riesling and Madeleine Royale.
 Meanwhile, Alicante Bouschet came into being in 1866 after Henri Bouschet crossed Petit Bouschet with Grenache.
 Robust, hardy, and capable of delivering substantial yields, the variety soon found a willing audience worldwide.
 It became embedded in the South of France after phylloxera devastated Europe’s wine industry in the late 19th century, even reaching Bordeaux and Burgundy.

 Indeed, it is possible to coax greatness out of Alicante Bouschet, but it is far from straightforward.
-It is known as a “teinturier” in winemaker circles – this refers to a certain type of Vitis vinifera with darkly-colored flesh.
-In most red grape varieties, the pulp is crystal clear, as is the juice.
+In winemaker circles, it is known as a “teinturier”—this refers to a certain type of Vitis vinifera with darkly colored flesh.
+In most red grape varieties, the pulp and juice are crystal clear.

 As a result, it is easy to produce over-extracted and inky black wine from Alicante Bouschet – simultaneously full-bodied and yet ’empty.’
 Without constant pruning, the variety can deliver yields of over 80 hectoliters per hectare; the rule of thumb is that anything over 50hl/ha gives lackluster wine.
 In addition, it is prone to grapevine diseases like anthracnose and downy mildew.
 In short, it isn’t easy to grow if you aspire to quality.